haohong/service-fusion-backend/README.md

 # Contacts management application

-This is the test project for ServiceFusion.
+This is the test project for service_fusion.

-## Requirements
+## Requirements Specification

 Write and deploy a simple web application to manage contacts preferably using Vue, javascript &/ python.
 It should store a list of persons,